 This crispy pork belly is one of my favorite things to make in the whole world.
 It is so delicious, and for some reason it strangely impresses people even though there is only 1 ingredient.
 That’s right, this is a one ingredient recipe, which means the most important part is the technique.
-This is also why I’m not doing a printable recipe for this post because I want to show why this method works so well, as opposed to just telling you that it does.

 A lot of people will call this Asian pork belly, or Hong Kong Pork belly, as it is popular in Canto style restaurants.
 I know when I was living in Hong Kong, I would always get an order of Siu Yuk from my favorite place for it, Lei Garden.
 While it isn’t by far my favorite restaurant in Hong Kong, they do have one of the best Siu Yuk dishes I’ve ever had.
 That being said, Asia isn’t the only place that does pork belly in this style.

 Roasting pork belly like this has long been a popular method of cooking in Europe.
 In fact the old Galician dish of Pork Sponder is nearly the same, just without the boiling water pour or pricking the skin.

 How To Make Crispy Pork Belly Step-By-Step

 1. You’ll have to start with procuring the pork belly to begin with.
 Any decent butcher shop should sell it, just make sure to buy skin on and not skin off.
 After all, it is the skin that crisps up.

 2. Next you want to place the belly skin side up on a plate or pan.
 Then you will pour boiling water over the skin to tighten it up.
 It may look like the meat is cooking, but don’t worry about it, there’s a whole lot more cooking to do.